-I (print name) will NOT name or capture pictures and/or videos of the Iona College Speech, Language & Hearing Clinic ON or Off-Site affiliations in my personal social networking cites (including but not limited to: text messaging, Facebook, Twitter, Instagram, Snap Chat, TikTok, LinkedIn etc.) that deems the clinic, clients, students and / or clinical staff in a negative context.
-If I do publish any information relating to a practicum experience, I am subject to federal regulations in violation of HIPAA and Confidentiality Policy and Procedures.
-Furthermore, I am at risk for violating the ASHA Code of Ethics and risk being expelled from the Communication Sciences and Disorders Department.
+I (print name) will NOT of the Iona University Speech, Language & Hearing Clinic social networking cites (including but not limited to: text Instagram, Snap Chat, TikTok, LinkedIn etc.) that deems the staff in a negative context.
+If I do publish any information subject to federal regulations in violation of HIPAA and Control of Furthermore, I am at risk for violating the ASHA Code of Ecommunication Sciences and Disorders Department. messaging, Facebook, Twitter, ne clinic, clients, students and / or clinical n relating to a practicum experience, I am onfidentiality Policy and Procedures.

+STUDENT NAME: PRINT NAME

+STUDENT SIGNATURE

+DATE